Why would a forger be so precise? |

 Moreover, notice from the more general context of the complete photograph (see photograph of Enrie on Shroud Scope centered on the butts) that the lower left circle appears more on the side of the body than the right side.
 It means that the tip of the outside spike on the left is further away from the body due to the curvature of the butt.
 That would explain the less pronounced wound for this particular spike.
 If a forger thought about such details, he or she expected way too much knowledge from the credulous.
 The likely conclusion is that it was not made by a forger and that this Shroud comes from a real man that was crucified on a Roman cross.

 Note: It was pointed out to me by Yannick Clément that these marks could be burned marks and not bloodstains based on the study of Miller and Pellicori.
 Although, not impossible, this argument would be based on the burned marks being produced while the Shroud was folded.
-An analysis of the marks on the backside (photographs of 2002, published by Ghiberti) shows that this is unlikely, as the color intensities of the marks on the backside do not match a transmission of the burning material from front to back and from back to front again.
+An analysis of the marks on the reverse side (photographs of 2002, published by Ghiberti) shows that this is unlikely, as the color intensities of the marks on the backside do not match a transmission of the burning material from front to back and from back to front again.
 Furthermore, the work of Miller and Pellicori suggests that the stains resemble scorch marks as their imaging techniques cannot definitely differenciate between scorch marks and bloodstains.